oku-ui/motion/.docs/content/index.md

 hero:
   name: Oku Motion
   text: Unleash the Power of Animation in Your Vue Apps!
   tagline: Game-changing, production-ready motion library that brings smooth, breathtaking animations to Vue like never before!
+Powered by Motion.
   image:
     src: /logo.svg
     alt: Oku Motion